benbotto/lunar-lander-actor-critic/README.md

 The Actor loss is more complicated.
-First an [_advantage_](https://spinningup.openai.com/en/latest/spinningup/rl_intro.html#advantage-functions) is calclated.
+First an [_advantage_](https://spinningup.openai.com/en/latest/spinningup/rl_intro.html#advantage-functions) is calculated.
 It's the actual returns $G$ less the predicted values $V$, a measure of how much _better_ or _worse_ the selected action $a_t$ from state
 $s_t$ was than predicted, if policy $\pi$ were followed after that action.